PDA

 I suppose you could try creating a large room, design you mover then measure the distance between each side of the circle, then in the centre make a smallcube below the mover and create block around the train and the block then interselect i think and create mover (online) rotating mover (offline) then set the keypoint to the block in the middle of the block and place it wher you want and click key 1, then select rotating brush and rotate it 360 degrees and set key 2

-i think this wiill work. :P
+i think this wiill work. :p

 chip